 Self-care is important to both our mental and physical health.
-But because we lead such busy lives, we often neglect taking the time to actually care for ourselves.
-I for one, know that I have been guilty of this.
+But because we are constantly on the go, we often neglect taking the time to actually care for ourselves.
+I for one, know that I am often guilty of this.

 We often feel that because we have so many activities on our plate – work, school, church, kids, after-school activities and the list goes on and on, that we are unable to actually fit “me time” into our schedules.

 When it comes to carving out the time to practice self-care, consider this: You probably don’t engage in it often enough, which in turn means that you are left feeling tired, run-down, and overwhelmed.
 Honey, it’s high time you treat yo-self!